Anthropomorphization of animals

 A 1830 print by Achille Devéria depicting the story of Little Red Riding Hood, where a child mistakes a wolf for her grandmother and converses with it.

-Talking animals are a common element in mythology and folk tales, children's literature, and modern comic books and animated cartoons.
-Fictional talking animals often are anthropomorphic, possessing human-like qualities (such as bipedal walking, wearing clothes, and living in houses).
-Whether they are realistic animals or fantastical ones, talking animals serve a wide range of uses in literature, from teaching morality to providing social commentary.
-Realistic talking animals are often found in fables, religious texts, indigenous texts, wilderness coming of age stories, naturalist fiction, animal autobiography, animal satire, and in works featuring pets and domesticated animals.
+Anthropomorphic animals are a common element in mythology and folk tales, children's literature, and modern comic books and animated cartoons.
+These characters possess human-like qualities (such as bipedal walking, wearing clothes, talking, and living in houses).
+Whether they are realistic animals or fantastical ones, anthropomorphic animals serve a wide range of uses in literature, from teaching morality to providing social commentary.
+Realistic talking animals are often found in fables, religious texts, indigenous texts, coming of age stories set in the wilderness, naturalist fiction, animal autobiography, animal satire, and in works featuring pets and domesticated animals.
 Conversely, fantastical and more anthropomorphic animals are often found in the fairy tale, science fiction, and fantasy genres.

-Utility of talking animals in fiction
+Utility

-The use of talking animals enables storytellers to combine the basic characteristics of the animal with human behavior, to apply metaphor, and to entertain children as well as adults.
+The use of antropomorphic animals enables storytellers to combine the basic characteristics of the animal with human behavior, to apply metaphor, and to entertain children as well as adults.
 Animals are used in a variety of ways in fictional works including to illustrate morality lessons for children, to instill wonder in young readers, and as a tool for inserting social commentary.
 In addition talking animals can be utilized for satirical purposes, for humorous purposes like in the case of Frog and Toad, and to decentralize and deemphasize the human experience.
 Talking animals can also be used to create analogies or allegories.
 For example, in Narnia, Aslan the Lion can be seen as an allegory for Christ.
 Finally, some fictional works with talking animals challenge the human-animal divide and identify children as the members of society who take on the responsibility of being ecological/environmental changemakers.

-Realistic/non-fictional animals
+Talking realistic animals

 In textual representations the creature retains its original form, other than being able to speak.
 Sometimes it may only speak as a narrator for the reader's convenience.
 The rabbits in Watership Down who, except for the ability to discuss their actions, behave exactly as normal rabbits, also come under this category, as do characters from animated films like Happy Feet and The Lion King.